ClJarvis/Movie-Agenda/README.md

+##Movie Agenda
 A basic CRUD app.
-This is a partner project made using HTML, CSS, and Javascript.
+This is a paired partner project made using HTML, CSS, and Javascript.